VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/encryption-and-signing-credentials.md

-﻿
+﻿# Encryption and Signing Credentials

-To protect the tokens it issues, Virto Commerce uses the **encryption credentials to ensure the content of tokens cannot read by malicious parties**.
+To protect the tokens it issues, Virto Commerce uses the **encryption credentials** to ensure the content of tokens cannot read by malicious parties.
 They can be either asymmetric (e.g, an RSA key) or symmetric.

 ## Use self-signed certificate